化学学报 ›› 2026, Vol. 84 ›› Issue (3): 409-424.DOI: 10.6023/A25120390 上一篇 下一篇

 Tools for Precise Control of Protein-Specific O-GlcNAcylation: Insights into Disease Mechanisms and Therapeutic Opportunities

-b Northeastern University, School of Life Sciences and Health, Shenyang 110169, China
+b School of Life Sciences and Health, Northeastern University, Shenyang 110169, China

-• Received:2025-12-01
+• Received:2025-12-01 Published:2026-02-10

-• Contact: *E-mail: liuyubo@mail.neu.edu.cn
+• Contact: Liu Yubo

 • Supported by:

-Project supported by the National Natural Science Foundation of China (Nos.
-32471331).
+National Natural Science Foundation of China(32471331)

 关键词: O-GlcNAc糖基化, 化学生物学, 分子工具, 靶向调控, 位点特异性修饰

-Protein O-linked β-N-acetylglucosamine (O-GlcNAc) glycosylation is a highly dynamic and reversible monosaccharide post-translational modification in eukaryotic cells, playing a critical role in cellular regulation.
-To date, more than 5,000 O-GlcNAcylated proteins have been identified, distributed in the cytoplasm, nucleus, mitochondria, and membraneless subcellular compartments.
+Protein O-linked β-N-acetylglucosamine (O-GlcNAc) glycosylation is a highly dynamic and reversible monosaccharide post-translational modification in eukaryotic cells, playing critical roles in cellular regulation.
+To date, more than 5,000 O-GlcNAc-modified proteins have been identified, distributed in the cytoplasm, nucleus, mitochondria, and membraneless subcellular compartments.
 O-GlcNAcylation is catalyzed by O-GlcNAc transferase (OGT), which installs a single N-acetylglucosamine moiety onto serine and threonine residues, whereas removal of the modification is mediated by O-GlcNAcase (OGA).
-UDP-GlcNAc, the end product of the hexosamine biosynthetic pathway (HBP), serves as the sugar donor for this modification.
-This tightly coupled enzymatic cycle allows O-GlcNAcylation to act as a nutrient-and signal-responsive regulatory modification, linking metabolic state to protein function.
+Uridine diphosphate N-acetylglucosamine (UDP-GlcNAc), the end product of the hexosamine biosynthetic pathway (HBP), serves as the sugar donor for this modification.
+This tightly coupled enzymatic cycle allows O-GlcNAcylation to act as a nutrient- and signal-responsive regulatory modification, linking metabolic state to protein function.
 O-GlcNAcylation regulates a broad range of fundamental cellular processes, including gene transcription, chromatin remodeling, epigenetic regulation, protein-protein interactions, and diverse intracellular signaling pathways.
 Dysregulation of global or protein-specific O-GlcNAcylation has been linked to the development and progression of multiple human diseases, including cancer, diabetes, and neurodegenerative disorders.
 With continuous advances in analytical methodologies, particularly high-resolution mass spectrometry and enrichment strategies, an increasing number of O-GlcNAc modification sites have been identified, allowing the functional roles of target proteins and their specific modification sites to be examined in detail.
-However, the highly dynamic nature of O-GlcNAcylation causes that chemical or genetic methods targeting OGT or OGA often lead to widespread changes in O-GlcNAc levels across thousands of proteins.
+However, the highly dynamic nature of O-GlcNAcylation implies that chemical or genetic methods targeting OGT or OGA often lead to widespread changes in O-GlcNAc levels across thousands of proteins.
 Such global alterations complicate the functional interpretation of site-specific modifications and make it challenging to determine the precise role of O-GlcNAc at individual protein sites.
 Increasing evidence suggests that targeted modulation of specific O-GlcNAc sites on individual proteins provides improved mechanistic insight and greater translational relevance than global modulation approaches.
 Therefore, developing tools and strategies that allow site-specific modulation of O-GlcNAcylation on individual proteins, without altering overall O-GlcNAc levels, is critical.
 This review summarizes recent advances in targeted protein O-GlcNAcylation, highlights emerging chemical biology tools and strategies, and discusses their potential to reveal site-specific O-GlcNAc functions and their relevance to human disease.

 Key words: O-GlcNAcylation, chemical biology, molecular tools, targeted regulation, site-specific modification